sheepworrier/bhdbsl/rules.md

 ## 16. Websites
 The BHDBSL Websites are to assist in running, displaying and advertising all BHDBSL matters including League matches, Competitions, up to date results and statistics.
 The Website can be updated by the following people.
 1. An elected Team Administrator - can log into the Website and upload frame scores, points scored and any break over 25 for snooker / over 30 for billiards. (contact the Website administrator to set yourself up as "Team Administrator”.
-1. *Divisional Administrator (One elected member for each Division) - will upload any results passed to him by teams with no “team Administrator”.
+1. *Divisional Administrator* (One elected member for each Division) - will upload any results passed to him by teams with no “team Administrator”.
 1. Individual Players - can log in and update any Singles / Doubles match results (Contact the Website Administrator to set your access accordingly).
-1. *The Competition Secretary - will update any Singles / Doubles matches that have been played where “Individual Players" are not able to upload their own result.
+1. *The Competition Secretary* - will update any Singles / Doubles matches that have been played where “Individual Players" are not able to upload their own result.
-1. *The League Secretary - Should there be a dispute over results recorded, the League Secretary will amend any results after any successful appeal.
+1. *The League Secretary* - Should there be a dispute over results recorded, the League Secretary will amend any results after any successful appeal.
-1. * The Website Administrator - will make general changes and updates, keeping the website up to date with fixtures for League matches and Competition Draws.
+1. *The Website Administrator* - will make general changes and updates, keeping the website up to date with fixtures for League matches and Competition Draws.
-* Contact details for these people are available on the Website under the "Contacts” tab.
+Contact details for these people are available on the Website under the "Contacts” tab.

 ## 17. Premier Division (snooker) format

 For the Premier Division, teams are to be made up of a minimum of 5 players, so as to allow entry to the Endeavour Team Cup Competition (see Competition Rules).
-On league match night, a minimum of 3 and maximum of 6 players from each team will play in any one match. **Each player** can play 2 frames but not consecutively – unless by prior agreement of the team Captains.
+On league match night, a minimum of 2 and maximum of 6 players from each team will play in any one match. **Each player** can play 2 frames but not consecutively – unless by prior agreement of the team Captains.
+Captains must declare if they only have 2 players at the start of the match, or ideally in advance to avoid wasted travel by their opponents.

 ## 18. Division 1 (snooker) format

 For Division 1, teams are to be made up of a minimum of 5 players, so as to allow entry to the Endeavour Team Cup Competition (see Competition Rules).
-On league match night, a minimum of 3 and maximum of 5 players from each team will play in any one match. **One or two players** can play 2 frames each but not consecutively – unless by prior agreement of the team Captains.
+On league match night, a minimum of 2 and maximum of 5 players from each team will play in any one match. **One or two players** can play 2 frames each but not consecutively – unless by prior agreement of the team Captains.
+Captains must declare if they only have 2 players at the start of the match, or ideally in advance to avoid wasted travel by their opponents.

 ## ANNUAL COMPETITION RULES

 The following Rules will apply to all Competitions, whether Team or Individual, organised by the above League.
 They should be read in conjunction with, and in addition to, any other Rules published in the League handbook.
-All competitions shall be played under the current WPBSA rules for the games of Snooker and Billiards, (as published September 2011)
+All competitions shall be played under the current WPBSA rules for the games of Snooker and Billiards.
 General Rules covering all competitions are as follows.
 (For "player” read “team" or "side” wherever applicable):- Only players registered for a team in the above League may compete in these competitions.
 Any team withdrawing from the League will automatically be withdrawn from appropriate Team competitions.
 Players entered in individual or pairs Competitions will not be affected.
 The draw for all stages of all competitions will be carried out by the Competitions Secretary (normally the League Secretary).
 The draw will be despatched to all concerned clubs - both home and away - giving the date of despatch and the date by which the matches should be played.
 The first named player will be the home player and on receipt of the notification of the match it will be the home player's responsibility to contact the other player within the time laid down for the Home Advantage to arrange the date, time and venue for the match to be played.
 If the home player does not contact the away player within the specified period for whatever reason, the away player shall then have the choice of venue and date.
 Failure to play the match by the date laid down by the Competition Secretary may result in the exclusion of both players from the competition.
 With the exception of the semi-finals and finals it will be the responsibility of the home player to provide a referee.
 This may, by agreement, be one of the players concerned.
 On completion of the match it will be the winning player's/teams responsibility to notify the result to the Competition Secretary not later than the closing date.
 Failure to do so will result in the exclusion of the winner from further progress in the Competition.